ELAM (Cyprus): ELAM and political violence

 The party has been the subject of controversy in the Cypriot media and the broader political scene.
 It has been repeatedly accused of promoting racism and being involved in acts of violence.
 In July 2010, it was reported that after the condemnation ceremonies against the Turkish invasion of 1974 on 20 July, people with ELAM T-shirts attacked a Nigerian man in Makariou street in Nicosia.

 On 19 March 2011, eyewitnesses reported that members of ELAM beat up a lottery seller in Lidras street in Nicosia after a disagreement in political views.

 Furthermore, it was reported that eight ELAM members, one of which ranked as a second lieutenant in the Cypriot National Guard, were arrested by the police in connection to an attack against university students during the student elections of the University of Nicosia on 6 December 2011.

 In addition, local newspaper Haravgi reported that on 11 May 2012, a second lieutenant was found training ELAM members in shooting mortars in a National Guard's shooting ground.
 The Ministry of Defense confirmed that an officer had been charged for calling a non-authorized person for shooting in a shooting ground, but specified that it was a rifle shooting.
 The Ministry made no comment on possible political connections to the incident.

 On 26 March 2014, ELAM members attempted to interrupt and stop a reunification conference in Limassol, in which one of the speakers was the Turkish Cypriot politician Mehmet Ali Talat.
 It was reported that members of ELAM broke through the police lines, broke a window and threw a flare in the conference hall, while a Turkish Cypriot journalist was slightly injured.
 ELAM was protesting against the presence of Mehmet Ali Talat in the conference, calling him a "war criminal".

 ELAM has officially opposed its association with the incidents mentioned, stating that no ELAM members have been convicted for the specific crimes that its members have been accused of.
 It further accused the media and other organisations for intentionally connecting the movement with the incidents, in order to damage its public image.

 Parliamentary moment of silence boycott

-ELAM's MPs walked out on a parliamentary moment of silence for the more than 500 dead migrants from the 2023 Messenia migrant boat disaster.
+ELAM's MPs walked out on a parliamentary moment of silence for the more than 500 dead migrants from the 2023 Pylos migrant boat disaster.
 The party stated that the moment of silence was "political exploitation" and "The aim is so that society will feel guilty for a crime committed by traffickers."